Terms and conditions for Plusnet Business Services

-7.1 Neither The Customer or Plusnet excludes or restricts in any way its liability under or in connection with the contract for death or personal injury caused by its negligence or to any extent not permitted by law.
+7.1 Neither the Customer or Plusnet excludes or restricts in any way its liability under or in connection with the contract for death or personal injury caused by its negligence or to any extent not permitted by law.

 7.2 Subject to clauses 7.1 and 7.3, The Customer and Plusnet's liability to the other under or in connection with the contract for all and any direct loss or damage arising from any one incident or series of connected incidents in any period of 12 months is limited to the amounts specified in the Service schedule.

-7.3 Neither The Customer or Plusnet will be liable to the other (whether in contract, tort, under statute, for misrepresentation or otherwise (including in each case negligence) and whether or not the party concerned was advised in advance of the possibility of such loss or damage, for:
+7.3 Neither the Customer or Plusnet will be liable to the other (whether in contract, tort, under statute, for misrepresentation or otherwise (including in each case negligence) and whether or not the party concerned was advised in advance of the possibility of such loss or damage, for:

-- Any of the following types of loss or damage whether direct, indirect or consequential howsoever arising under or in connection with the contract orany part of it: loss of profit, loss of revenue, loss of anticipated savings, loss of opportunity, loss of business, wasted expenditure, loss from business interruption, loss or destruction of data, loss of contracts, loss from expenditure of time by managers and employees, liability to third parties, pecuniary losses arising from goodwill, or loss of or damage to goodwill; or
+7.3.1. any of the following types of loss or damage whether direct, indirect or consequential howsoever arising under or in connection with the contract orany part of it: loss of profit, loss of revenue, loss of anticipated savings, loss of opportunity, loss of business, wasted expenditure, loss from business interruption, loss or destruction of data, loss of contracts, loss from expenditure of time by managers and employees, liability to third parties, pecuniary losses arising from goodwill, or loss of or damage to goodwill; or

-- Any indirect or consequential loss or damage whatsoever.
+7.3.2. any indirect or consequential loss or damage whatsoever.

-7.4 Nothing in this clause 7 or in the contract excludes or limits The Customer's liability to pay (without set off) the charges.
+7.4 Nothing in this clause 7 or in the contract excludes or limits the Customer's liability to pay (without set off) the charges.

 7.5 The limitations of liability referred to in clauses 7.2 and 7.3 above will not apply in respect of claims brought under clauses 3.15 and 8.5.